CiscoDevNet/cisco-business-dashboard-api-samples/README.md

-# FindIT Network Manager API Samples
+# Cisco Business Dashboard API Samples

-This project contains sample scripts demonstrating usage of the FindIT Network Manager API, using Python.
+This project contains sample scripts demonstrating usage of the Cisco Business Dashboard API, using Python.

-The concepts and techniques shown can be extended to enable programmatic access to allow visibility and management of Cisco 100 to 500 Series network devices through FindIT Network Manager.
+The concepts and techniques shown can be extended to enable programmatic access to allow visibility and management of Cisco Business network devices through Cisco Business Dashboard.
 The sample scripts included are simple and intended to demonstrate the capabilities and use of the API.
 They should not be used for production purposes without significant modifications.

 Also included is a Postman collection and environment covering the requests used in the sample.

-These scripts require the use of FindIT Network Manager release 2.0 or higher.
+These scripts require the use of Cisco Business Dashboard release 2.2 or higher.

 ## Getting started
 (Verify This)